 “Madre Dios,” Carmen murmured.

-“In fact, it gets even better,” Davies continued, “JEDI, bring up simulation Davies 13-bravo.”
+“In fact, it gets even better,” Davies continued, “PHIDEAUX, bring up simulation Davies 13-bravo.”
 The onscreen image was replaced by a similar image, but with only 8 moons.
 “We determined the state vectors — positions and velocities — for each of the moons, as well as their spin orientations.
-We then eliminated moons with chaotic orbits or spin states, and then JEDI integrated their trajectories backwards.
-JEDI, run simulation 20 years per second.”
+We then eliminated moons with chaotic orbits or spin states, and then PHIDEAUX integrated their trajectories backwards.
+PHIDEAUX, run simulation 20 years per second.”

 The simulated two-faced moons orbited backwards on the holoviewer.
 After half a minute, Kevin asked impatiently, “And we’re looking for…?”

 Dr. Davies, in her best military impersonation, said, “Wait for it….
 There!
-JEDI, pause.”
+PHIDEAUX, pause.”